vincentsmuda/TheExterminator/readme.md

 ![](http://i.imgur.com/QjVwicn.gif)

 ## Installation
 First, set the arguments and include the script.
 Put it high up on your page... before any other script.
-This will allow the exterminator to catch any js errors coming down the pipe.
+This will allow the exterminator to catch any JavaScript errors coming down the pipe.
 Since this script is only meant for QA, it should __not be used in production!__.
 That allows us to break some rendering/js blocking rules and dismiss the fact that it's a heavy file :)

 ```html
 <script type="text/javascript">